Everything You Need to Know for Your First Yoga Class

-The purpose of Namaste is to acknowledge the connection between our true selves, between class and teacher — from a place of empathy, compassion and love.
+The purpose of Namaste is to acknowledge the connection between our true selves and the class and teacher – from a place of empathy, compassion and love.

 It's one of those things that sounds a bit rich on paper, but when you're there, it'll make sense.

 Alright, we've covered a lot of ground here.
 There's no reason to memorise everything we've discussed, ready for your first class.
 Yoga is always a learning process – you can never be fully prepared.

 At least now you have a sense of what to expect, and hopefully it's eased some fears.